hamburgerghini1/honeygain-systemd-service/README.md

 # Honeygain Systemd Service

-# NOT WORKING AAS IT SHOULD...
+# NOT WORKING AS IT SHOULD...

 A systemd service for Honeygain Docker image that loads it automatically at startup.